anegg0/tech-docs-demo-site/docs/glossary.md

 ### OTC Subscriptions

-### Palm Network Account
+### gr0wing Network Account

-'Crypto' address on the Palm Network.
-This is entirely independent of Palm NFT Studio.
+'Crypto' address on the gr0wing Network.
+This is entirely independent of gr0wing NFT Studio.

 ### Purchase